Unrealsforkick/UC-AHFlipper/README.md

 ## Mod/Client
    1. Open with `G` Or `/uc`
    2. Failsafe/Auto close game `F4`
-   3. Optional: Change Menu to your liking
+   3. Optional: Change Proxie for less ping (Faster Snips)
-   4. Hydra failsafe of/on

    **Optional: Change the preset of the menu**